edurant/edurant.github.io/advising/semester-transition-ref.md

 ## BA3411 in Spring

 BA3411 (off track) will run in spring, 2023 in addition to BA3423 (on track).
-These courses or their semester versions (BUS2411 and BUS3420) are required for all CEs regardless of curriculum version.
+These courses or their semester versions (BUS2411 and BUS3420) are required for all CPEs regardless of curriculum version.

 ## Circuits